akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ![image](../img/dummy.png)

-To add new values, click on `Add an option` and save To edit values, use the small pencil icon.
+To add new values, click on `Add an option` and save.
+To edit values, use the small pencil icon.

 ::: warning